NVIDIA/NVFlare/README.md

 NVIDIA FLARE is built on a componentized architecture that gives you the flexibility to take federated learning workloads from research and simulation to real-world production deployment.
 Some of the key components of this architecture include:

-* FL Simulator  for rapid development and prototyping
+* Simulator for rapid development and prototyping
-* FLARE Dashboard UI for simplified project management and deployment
+* NVFLARE Dashboard UI for simplified project management and deployment
 * Reference FL algorithms (e.g., FedAvg, FedProx) and workflows (e.g., Scatter and Gather, Cyclic)
 * Privacy preservation with differential privacy, homomorphic encryption, and more
 * Management tools for secure provisioning and deployment, orchestration, and management